Windfisch/midikraken/documentation/firmware_upgrade/README.md

 If, however, your Midikraken failed to upgrade and now is in an inoperable state and does not show up as USB device, read the rescuing section below.

+## A note about beta software

+The midikraken firmware is currently in its early beta phase, so there could be bugs.
+If you find one, please check [the issue tracker](https://github.com/Windfisch/midikraken/issues) whether it was already reported.
+If not, please report it through the issue tracker or via mail.

+Please note that firmware upgrades can occasionally lose your settings due to changes in the save format.
+One or two such breakages *will* happen with one of the next firmware upgrades.
+Such breakage will be announced in the release notes.

+Port numbering is currently non intuitive and is subject to change in one of the next releases.

 ## Linux

 Only if you are flashing the firmware for the first time, give your user permission to flash the device